 How can I access insurance?

-If you are employed, you can also talk with your employer about what options may be available to you.
+If you are employed, talk with your employer about what options available to you.

 How can I find a health care provider?

 If you have Medicaid (Apple Health), and know what plan you have (Amerigroup, Molina or United Healthcare), you should contact them directly.
-They will assign you to a doctor or verify who you have been assigned to.
+They will assign you to a doctor or verify if you already are assigned to a provider.

-The Washington State Health Care Authority also has a provider search tool to find a doctor (such as family medicine, pediatrics) that accept Medicaid.
+The Washington State Health Care Authority also has a provider search tool to find a doctor (such as family medicine, pediatrics) who accepts Medicaid.

 Thurston County is also served by two federally qualified health centers that offer a sliding fee scale discount and accept Medicaid (Apple Health).